D'Prince: 2005–2012: Mo' Hits records, & breakthrough single "Omoba"

-2012-2019:Mavin Records, Frenzy, O.Y.O, Bestie, & Gucci Gang
+2012–2019: Mavin Records, Frenzy, O.Y.O, Bestie, & Gucci Gang

 D'Prince moved to Mavin Records after the dissolution of Mo' Hits Records in 2012.
 On 31 October 2012, he released three singles "Goody Bag", "Call The Police", and "Real G" featuring M.I Abaga off his debut studio album Frenzy.
 On 5 November 2012, he released his "1st" studio album Frenzy.
 The album features Wande Coal, Don Jazzy, Dr SID, Wizkid, Timaya, M.I Abaga, Tiwa Savage, Bracket, Sinzu (fka Sauce Kid), Eva Alordiah, General Pype, and Ice Prince.
 The deluxe version was released on Truspot.
 His studio album was exclusively produced by his brother Don Jazzy, with the likes of BabyFresh, Burssbrain (fka Altims), Aone Beats, Spellz and Joshbeatz.
 On 8 May 2012, Mavin released its first compilation album Solar Plexus, featuring D'Prince, among others.
-He recorded "Take Banana" and "Amarachi" sololy on the album, which became a major hit.
+He recorded "Take Banana" and "Amarachi" as solos on the album, which became a major hit.

 In 2014, he released "OYO (On Your Own)", a wake-up call to the nation to fight for themselves.
 The record was produced by Don Jazzy, with voiceover record from him, saying "Hey my men, now is not the time, it's the time to sit back and think about your life".
 According to music critic Chinwe Okafor of YNaija, the record is probably the best thing he has done in a while.
 Chinwe Okafor described the song as a modern-day Fela vibe, rating the song 3.5 out of 5, and passing the song with A for its effort, and acting skill, saying, "The video basically describes the lackadaisical beings in the country."
 On 30 November, the visual of O.Y.O was released and shot in Lagos by Clarence Peters.

 On 3 August 2015, he released Bestie, featuring Don Jazzy, and Babyfresh, who also played a major role as producers of the song.

 On 2 October 2017, he released Sade, produced by Babyfresh.
 Same day he released the music video of Sade, shot by Unlimited LA.

 On 16 February 2018, he released Gucci Gang, produced by Don Jazzy.
 On 27 April 2018, he released the music video, directed by Director Q. On 28 February 2018, Rema, post a viral freestyle of Gucci Gang on Instagram, tagging him, and Don Jazzy on the post, which caught Prince attention, and secured Rema, a record deal with Jonzing World.

 On 3 May 2019, he released a three track extended play, titled Lavida, and produced by Altims, and Babyfresh.
 The extended play also features Rema, and Don Jazzy.